-Credit risk arises where counterparties fail to meet their financial obligations in full as they fall due.
-The primary sources of credit risk for the syndicate are:
+Credit risk is defined as the risk that the Syndicate's counterparties fail to meet their financial obligations in full as they fall due, leading to financial losses.
+The primary sources of credit risk for the Syndicate are:

-- Reinsurers: Whereby reinsurers may fail to pay valid claims against a reinsurance contract held by the syndicate. - Brokers and intermediaries: Whereby counterparties fail to pass on premiums collected or claims paid on behalf of the syndicate. - Financial instruments: Whereby issuer default results in the syndicate losing all or part of the value of a financial instrument.
+- Reinsurers: Whereby reinsurers may fail to pay valid claims against a reinsurance contract held by the Syndicate. - Brokers and intermediaries: Whereby counterparties fail to pass on premiums collected or claims paid on behalf of the Syndicate. - Financial instruments: Whereby issuer default results in the Syndicate losing all or part of the value of a financial instrument.